pagkly/Zed/Investopedia/Investing/Acquisition.md

 Sometimes it can be more cost-efficient for a company to purchase another company that already has implemented a new technology successfully than to spend the time and money to develop the new technology itself.

-Officers of companies have a fiduciary duty to perform thorough due diligence of target companies before making any acquisition.
+Officers of companies have a fiduciary duty to perform thorough [[How Investors can Perform Due Diligence on a Company|due diligence]] of target companies before making any acquisition.

 ## Acquisition, Takeover, or Merger?